nasa/cumulus/README.md

      $ npm run update

 You will be prompted to select the type of change (patch/minor/major).
-Until the final version 1.0.0 of cumulus is released, you MUST select `prerelease` from the list.

 Lerna will update the version of all packages after the selection.
 You then have to commit the changes that are made by Lerna.